Welcome to Forest Therapy Centre PL.

 Literature:

-Forest therapy affects many aspects of human health.
-The world’s scientific literature in indexed journals provides us with the knowledge of how shinrin yoku can reduce blood pressure, heart rate, influence the profile of the parasympathetic nervous system, psychological state, sugar level or NK cell activity and other aspects of the human immune system.
+Forest therapy affects numerous aspects of human health.
+Global scientific literature provides knowledge on how it can reduce blood pressure, heart rate, positively influence the profile of the parasympathetic nervous system, mental state, sugar levels, and the activity of NK cells, among other aspects of the immune system.
+Below, we recommend a series of books on forest therapy, forest bathing, ecotherapy, and the relationship between nature and mental health